minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 - still use Logit/Probit for robustness...
 == Linear Probability Model with Individual Fixed Effects
+- takes into account that dichotomous nature of votes, and non-negativity constraint of votes @chappell p.77
 - compare results aggregate contributions and time related contributions (6 mo. prior to vote)
 - Altough most basic model, needed to estimate the linear relationship between ALL